tasmota/docs/docs/devices/OBI-WiFi-Socket-IP44.md

 ![137535_2](https://user-images.githubusercontent.com/33325587/50388246-94dea080-0710-11e9-945a-8dbb2e78d74e.jpg)

 ### Where to buy
 The Outdoor Wifi Socket is only available in the OBI Diy-Warehouse.
-It's "official name" is "Wifi Stecker Schuko Schwarz".
+Its "official name" is "Wifi Stecker Schuko Schwarz".
 It can also be bought in the [OBI online-store](https://www.obi.de/hausfunksteuerung/wifi-stecker-schuko-schwarz/p/4077681)

 ### Open the socket
 Opening the socket is kind of difficult.
 The case is held together by two Tri-Wing screws, two tiny cross-head/PH screws, some sealing grease in the screw holes and some glue.